- What Is Monk Fruit?

 One teaspoon of monk fruit sweetener has only 0.4 grams of carbohydrates.
 It would take up to 80 teaspoons of monk fruit sweetener just to consume 30 grams of carbs (a common daily allotment on keto).

-Monk fruit wins out over stevia due to its fewer side effects.
+But monk fruit wins out over stevia because of its fewer side effects.

 Stevia has been known to cause gastrointestinal discomfort in some people, including gas, nausea, and bloating, although evidence is limited[*].
 This may be due to chemical processing, where stevia is mixed with sugar alcohols.